LIBERATING FOOTBALL TRAVEL

 Teams, tales and tips – a guide to the local game

-North of the Solway Firth that cuts between Scotland and England, Annan has historic connections with famous names in Scottish history but lacks tradition as far as senior football is concerned.
+North of the Solway Firth that cuts between Scotland and England, Annan has historic connections with famous names in Scottish history but lacked tradition as far as senior football is concerned.

-Its location, almost walking distance from the border, was the setting for Robert the Bruce’s battles and Bonnie Prince Charlie’s retreat – but has done flagship club Annan Athletic few favours.
+Its location, almost walking distance from the border, was the setting for Robert the Bruce’s battles and Bonnie Prince Charlie’s retreat – but did flagship club Annan Athletic few favours.

 Unlike neighbouring Gretna, there is little record of football in Annan before Athletic were formed in 1942, perhaps specifically for the Dumfries & District Youth Welfare League, a war-time tournament.